 - Freight charges you collected and the date the motor carrier was paid for the shipment

 There’s no cut-and-dry rule on how to sort out this information.
 You can create a record tracker that is perfect for you and your work flow as long as all these fields are captured correctly.

 Both your carriers and your shippers have legal access to transaction records that pertain to brokering services you did with or for them.
 However, you can destroy the records after the third year of holding them.

-Double Brokering and Co-Brokering
+3. Pay Attention to Double Brokering and Co-Brokering

 Double brokering is when a motor carrier contracts another carrier to handle a load you have given the first trucker.
 This is usually frowned upon and comes with many risks, usually when shipment problems happen.
 Whether you are aware of the double brokering or not, you may have to pay the shipper for losses related to the load.
 Authorities examine due diligence steps you’ve taken to determine whether you’re responsible for this error or not.